by Scott Herson-Hord, on May 23, 2022 9:45:00 AM

 The first way is to go through the state of Oregon itself.
 Employers may legally collect and obtain public records by submitting requests through various state department sites including the Oregon Department of Justice, the Oregon Health Authority, and the Oregon Judicial Department.
 Criminal Background checks are processed through Oregon’s Criminal Justice Information Services, for a fee.

 This method is time-consuming, tedious, and complicated, in addition to being less accurate and more limited in terms of the information gathered.
-The other option for conducting background checks is to go through a third-party Oregon background check company.
+The other option for conducting background checks is to simply go through a background check service.

-Properly managing an accurate, efficient, and secure background check process that keeps you compliant is critical and invaluable for your business.
+Properly managing an accurate, efficient, and secure background check process that keeps the company compliant is critical and invaluable to vetting and ensuring new hires are the right hire.

 If you are an Oregon-based employer looking for help with conducting your background checks, then look no further.
-An Oregon-based HR and payroll provider, like GNSA, can offer a modernized, cloud-based HR and payroll solution that will help make background checks a breeze.
+A great Oregon-based HR and payroll provider, like GNSA, offers Human Resources (HR) management solutions that help make HR processes like background checks a breeze.

 Contact GNSA today and see how they are already helping countless businesses with their background checks.